andytudhope/living-blue-book/source/peace/remainder.md

 # Remainder

+"Music is all around it, and there the heart partakes of the joy of the Infinite Sea." — Kabîr

+---

 One drop ran down the open window and it was more beautiful than any word
 I have ever written.